SEN5X and SEN6X Series Environmental sensor

 Temperature Compensation

-The SEN54 and SEN55 contain and internal temperature compensation mechanism.
+The SEN54, SEN55, SEN62, SEN63C, SEN65, SEN66, SEN68 or SEN69C contain an internal temperature compensation mechanism.
 The compensated ambient temperature is calculated as follows:

 T_Ambient_Compensated = T_Ambient + (slope*T_Ambient) + offset